JESUS PLUS NOTHING SAVES YOU

 CONFESS WITH YOUR MOUTH AND BELIEVE IN YOUR HEART

-“The word is near you, in your mouth and in your heart”—that is, the word of faith which we are preaching, that if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; for with the heart a person believes, resulting in justification (righteousness), and with the mouth he confesses, resulting in salvation" (Romans 10:8-10).
+“The word is near you, in your mouth and in your heart”—that is, the word of faith which we are preaching, that if you confess with your mouth Jesus as Lord, and believe in your heart that God raised Him from the dead, you will be saved; for with the heart a person believes, resulting in justification (righteousness), and with the mouth he confesses, resulting in salvation.
+For the Scripture says, “Whoever believes in Him will not be disappointed" (Romans 10:8-11).

 CALL ON THE NAME OF THE LORD